Entropy Production for Discrete-Time Markov Processes: Decomposition of Entropy Production

 \subsubsection{Decomposition Based on Shannon Entropy}

-The total entropy production can be decomposed into the difference between the Shannon entropy of the forward process and the cross entropy of the reverse process (time-reversed process).
-Although this sort of decomposition has been discussed for stationary Markov processes \cite{gaspardTimeReversedDynamicalEntropy2004,dianaMutualEntropyProduction2014}, it can be shown that the definitions of entropy production shown here can achieve a similar decomposition for non-stationary Markov processes.
+The total entropy production can be decomposed into the difference between the Shannon entropy of the forward process and the cross entropy of the backward/time-reversed process.
+Although this sort of decomposition has been discussed for stationary Markov processes \cite{gaspardTimeReversedDynamicalEntropy2004,dianaMutualEntropyProduction2014}, it can be shown that both total entropy production and total dissipation function can be decomosed for non-stationary Markov processes.